-Once neglected beyond its arts venues, the South Bank has transformed into one of London's must-see neighbourhoods.
+Once neglected beyond its arts venues, the South Bank today has transformed into one of London's must-see neighbourhoods.
 A roll call of riverside sights stretches along the Thames, commencing with the London Eye, running past the cultural enclave of the Southbank Centre and on to the Tate Modern, the Millennium Bridge and Shakespeare's Globe.
-It continues: waterside pubs, a cathedral, one of London's most-visited food markets, London's tallest building, a handful of fun diversions for kids and irrepressible kidults and the increasingly hip neighbourhood of Bermondsey.
-A stunning panorama unfolds on the far side of the Thames, as head-swivelling architecture rises up on either bank.
+It continues: waterside pubs. a cathedral, one of London's most-visited food markets, London's tallest building, a handful of fun diversions for kids and irrepressible kidults and the hippest neighbourhood in which to hang out, Bermondsey, A stunning panorama unfolds on the far side of the Thames, as head-swivelling architecture rises up on either bank.